coding-nomadic/ama-online-food-service/README.md

 - Customer orders food from the application
 - Gets notification to restaurants
 - Email confirmation on orders
-- Retry mechanism for Error Handlings
+- Retry mechanism for Error Handling using dead-letter queue.

 ## Tools and Technologies